aj-bagwell/clio/README.md

 clio is a rust library for parsing CLI file names.

-It implements the standard unix conventions of when the file name is `"-"` then sending the data to stdin/stdout as appropriate
+It implements the standard unix conventions of when the file name is `"-"` then sending the data to stdin/stdout as appropriate.
+With the [`clap-parse`](#clap-parse) feature it also adds a bunch of useful filters to validate paths from command line parameters, e.g. it exists or is/isn't a directory.

 # Usage